Stepping back in time and uncovering our past

 Kauri Heritage

 Kauri logging was one of the major industries in early pioneering days of The Coromandel.
-A lasting reminder of the once-thriving Kauri industry are relics of the Kauri dams which are visible on various Coromandel walking trails.
-There are still stands of Kauri that were left untouched by the early pioneers and can be seen at relatively short distances from the road.
+A lasting reminder of the once-thriving industry are relics of the Kauri dams which are visible on various walking trails.
+There are still stands of Kauri that were left untouched by the early pioneers and can be seen at quite short distances from the road.
 The 6th largest Kauri in the country, Tanenui, is growing at Manaia on The Coromandel.